 Analyzing the Results

 After completing all of your test sessions, you’ll have a ton of data.
 It’s now time to sift through this gold-mine and extract the most useful bits.
 Depending on how you collected your observations, this can be a formal quantitative analysis or more qualitative in nature.
 Regardless of the type of observations made, I’ve found that my best friend during analysis is Microsoft Excel.
 Enter all of your observations and questionnaire results into a spreadsheet, then analyze by grouping similar observations and extracting trends.
 Each of these groups should be described by a short sentence, defining the problem and its impact on the user experience.
-If there are many groups, organize the descriptions by severity of the usability issue.
+If there are many groups, organize the descriptions by the severity of the usability issue.
 Later, translate these descriptions into key findings.
-By the end of analysis, you should be ready to present your findings to the rest of the team.
+By the end of the analysis, you should be ready to present your findings to the rest of the team.

 Learning From Your Mistakes